kaliv0/pyrio/README.md

 ```

 - find_first
-<br>(searches for an element of the stream that satisfies a predicate,
+<br>(search for an element of the stream that satisfies a predicate,
 returns an Optional with the first found value, if any, or None)
 ```python
 Stream.of(1, 2, 3, 4).filter(lambda x: x % 2 == 0).find_first().get()
 ```

 - find_any
-<br>(searches for an element of the stream that satisfies a predicate,
+<br>(search for an element of the stream that satisfies a predicate,
 returns an Optional with some of the found values, if any, or None)
 ```python
 Stream.of(1, 2, 3, 4).filter(lambda x: x % 2 == 0).find_any().get()